vasilije2448/reinforcement-learning/Reinforcement Learning: An Introduction/Chapter 1/README.md

 Suppose, instead of playing against a  random opponent,the reinforcement learning algorithm described above played against itself.
 What do you think would happen in this case?
-Would it learn a differentway of playing?
+Would it learn a different way of playing?